 Policy iteration is a fundamental technique in RL, involving the iterative refinement of policies to converge on optimal solutions.
 This process entails evaluating policies through backup diagrams, recursively assessing state-action values to inform policy updates.
 Dynamic programming, a key approach in reinforcement learning, aids in policy evaluation and improvement, enabling agents to make informed decisions based on learned value functions.

 Markov process underpins RL frameworks, characterized by state transitions governed by probabilities, facilitating decision-making in uncertain environments.
-Dynamic programming techniques are often employed to solve Markov decision processes efficiently, enabling agents to make optimal decisions even in complex environments.
+We often use dynamic programming techniques to efficiently solve Markov decision processes, allowing agents to make optimal decisions even in complex environments.

-Optimal actions are sought through iterative policy refinement, where agents strive to maximize cumulative rewards over time.
+Agents seek optimal actions through iterative policy refinement, aiming to maximize cumulative rewards over time.
 Neural networks play a crucial role in RL, enabling agents to approximate value functions or policies, enhancing decision-making capabilities.

 At its core, RL embodies a recursive relationship between actions, states, and rewards, where agents iteratively learn from experience to optimize decision-making processes.
 By navigating environments and adapting to feedback, RL agents emulate the trial-and-error learning observed in natural systems, fostering autonomous and adaptive behavior.